 Also, keep in mind that you can apply for scholarships while attending school.
 So, don’t stop applying once your first semester starts.
 If you want to return to school to get a degree, you can also find scholarships for that.
 In other words, no matter where you are in life or your education, this idea can help you.

 Take time to thoroughly read through the requirements and make sure you check all the boxes.
 Be thorough in your responses with essays and submit any additional things each scholarship requires promptly.
 Follow instructions carefully!

-Just beware of scholarships scams that will take your money rather than giving you funding.
+Just beware of scholarship scams that will take your money rather than give you funding.
 You shouldn’t ever pay to apply for a scholarship.
 After all, the whole point is that you receive help and not the other way around.